MolSnoo/Alter-Ego/Docs/reference/data_structures/player.md

 * \\(d\\) is the flat distance in meters the Player has moved in the past 100 milliseconds.
 * \\(m\\) is \\(1\\) if the Player is walking and \\(3\\) if the Player is running.
 * \\(u\\) is the [staminaUseRate setting](../settings/docker_settings.md#stamina_use_rate).
 * \\(s\\) is the slope of the Player's movement, calculated by dividing the number of meters they've risen in meters by the flat distance in meters they've moved in the past 100 milliseconds.

 However, there is an alternative calculation method.
-If the flat distance between the Player's position and the Exit's position is \\(0\\), then the time it takes to move between them is calculated based on the assumption that the Player is in astairwell.
+If the flat distance between the Player's position and the Exit's position is \\(0\\), then the time it takes to move between them is calculated based on the assumption that the Player is in a stairwell.
 If the rise is positive, meaning the Player is moving upstairs, the amount of stamina the Player loses is calculated like so:

 \\[ L = 4dmu \\]